 The Company's key management personnel are those personnel who have the authority and responsibility for planning, directing and controlling the activities of the Company.
 Directors (both executive and non-executive) are considered key personnel.
 Certain directors and officers of the Company are affiliated with BC Partners.
-For the 2022 fiscal year, the Chief Executive Officer and Co-Presidents will receive no cash salary or bonuses of any kind.
-Instead, their compensation will be 100% equity-based compensation granted pursuant to the Company's security-based compensation arrangements that vests over time for services rendered.
+For the 2022 fiscal year, the Chief Executive Officer and Co-Presidents received no cash salary or bonuses of any kind.
+Instead, their compensation was 100% equity-based compensation granted pursuant to the Company's security-based compensation arrangements that vests over time for services rendered.
 No person or employee of the Servicing Agent or its affiliates that serves as a director of the Company receives any compensation from the Company for his or her services as a director.

-Common shares held by directors and officers of the Company who are affiliated with BC Partners at June 30, 2022 were 645,370 (December 31, 2021 - 645,370).
+Common shares held by directors and officers of the Company who are affiliated with BC Partners at December 31, 2022 were 645,370 (December 31, 2021 - 1,073,728).